mustafa3252/chameleon/README.md

 ## 🚀 Overview

 Chameleon is a powerful web application designed to breathe new life into legacy codebases.
-By leveraging the analytical power of AI, it provides instant, in-depth analysis and modernization insights for archaic file types like COBOL and JCL.
+By leveraging the analytical power of AI, it provides instant, in-depth analysis and modernization insights for archaic file types like COBOL and JCL and transforms them into Python code (.py files).
 Simply upload your files and let Chameleon reveal the underlying structure, logic, and potential for transformation.

 ## ✨ Features